Refunds, Exchanges, Returns, and Warranties

 Did you ever buy a product that didn’t work, was defective, or that somehow just didn’t live up to your expectations or the seller’s promise?

 New Brunswick’s Consumer Product Warranty and Liability Act (CPWALA) allows you to seek compensation when a product does not meet reasonable expectations.

-Everyone who buys new or used consumer product (defined as any good intended for personal, family, or household use) from a New Brunswick vendor is protected under the Act.
+Everyone who buys new or used consumer product (defined as any good intended for personal, family, or household use) from a New Brunswick seller or distributor is protected under the Act.

 When you buy a product from a seller, you can assume that:

 - they have the right to sell the product and you can own the product without a third party making a claim on it, unless you knew about the claim before the contract was made

 - the product you buy will comply with health, safety, and quality standards

 - the product is fit for its normal use or purpose, taking into account the seller’s description

 - the product is fit for any special use or purpose that you make known to the seller before you buy

 - the product is new and unused, unless the seller states that it is used